dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 └─────┘
 ```

 **fsspec Filesystem Support.** This release adds support for the [fsspec filesystem API](https://github.com/duckdb/duckdb/pull/5829). [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) allows users to define their own filesystem that they can pass to DuckDB.
-DuckDB will then use this file system to read and write data to and from.
-This enables support for storage back-ends that may not be natively supported by DuckDB yet, such as FTP.
+DataMiner will then use this file system to read and write data to and from.
+This enables support for storage back-ends that may not be natively supported by DataMiner yet, such as FTP.

 ```python
 import duckdb